schwilklab/lab-resources/data-code/data-management.md

 Store data and file specific metadata here.
 Use comma-separated-values (csv) files for data.
 Store data in a tidy format when possible with one row per observationa nd one column per measured or grouping variable.
 Store data with different types of observations in different files.
 For example:

 - trees.csv : one row of data per each tree sampled.
 Columns: `tree_id`, `DBH`, `species_code`
 - species.csv : one row of data per species in the data set.
-Columns: `species_code`, genus, specific_epithet, family.
+Columns: `species_code`, `genus`, `specific_epithet`, `family`.

 ### `ms` ###

 Keep your manuscript or thesis text here.
-Ideally in a plain text format such as markdown, org mode, LaTeX, etc
+You might use MS Word for your manuscript or you could use a plain text format such as markdown, org mode, LaTeX.

 ### `results` ###

 This directory is only for files that are created automatically by code.
 Nothing in this directory is in version control.
-TO ensure that a fresh clone of the git repo will include this directory although it is empty, place a `.gitignore` file in it with the following two lines:
+But git will not add empty directories to a repository.
+Therefore, to ensure that a fresh clone of the git repo will include this directory although it is empty, place a `.gitignore` file in it with the following two lines:

 ```